pulumi/pulumi-hugo/themes/default/content/blog/how-a-bank-modernized-its-software-engineering-with-infrastructure-as-code-automation/index.md

 ## Background

-The main challenge was managing Azure infrastructure in an efficient and secure way that kept pace with the rapid growth of the bank.
+The main challenge was managing Azure infrastructure in an efficient and secure way that kept pace with the bank's rapid growth.
 Previously, they ran on-premise infrastructure and deployed with BAT and Powershell scripts.
 Now, they had migrated to Azure and wanted to increase development speed through CI/CD for cloud infrastructure.

-In addition, the security and reliability of cloud resources was a paramount concern.
-They needed a way for the infrastructure team and information security team to work together on implementing security best practices for infrastructure, including how to prevent insecure resources from being provisioned.
-The bank decided to adopt IaC to create reliable and rapid deployments while ensuring that their cloud infrastructure stayed compliant and secure.
+In addition, cloud resources' security and reliability were paramount.
+They needed a way for the infrastructure and information security teams to work together to implement security best practices for infrastructure, including how to prevent insecure resources from being provisioned.

+The bank decided to adopt IaC to create reliable and rapid deployments while ensuring that its cloud infrastructure stayed compliant and secure.

 ## Why Washington Trust Bank Chose Pulumi